 Reduce Septic Tank & Sewer Pollution to Protect Florida Waterways

 Florida is nothing without its springs, creeks, rivers, lakes and seas.
 Water is our invaluable natural resource and we must protect this vital heritage.
 Yet, leaking septic tanks and aging sewer systems, especially in St. Johns County, are polluting our waters and causing unnecessary harm.
 We urge the legislative delegation to support increased funding for septic-to-sewer conversions and updating of sewer systems.
-Furthermore there are under utilized technologies, among others, like vacuum sewer systems which transport sewage in partial vacuum piping to a vacuum collection stations, thus reducing the potential for leaks.
-Funding for Preservation Agricultural Land
+Furthermore, there are under-utilized technologies, among others, like vacuum sewer systems which transport sewage in partial vacuum piping to a vacuum collection station, thus reducing the potential for leaks.

 Funds for Expansion of St. Johns County Public Transit System

 Support legislation that will increase funds to the Transportation Trust and oppose efforts to divert funds from the trust fund.
 The county’s growing population dictates expanding public transportation to employment areas and collaborate on more regional routes.

 Protection of Local Government Revenues and Statutes

 Oppose any legislation which would further erode local governments from capturing revenue in the form of ad valorem values, impact fees, concurrency compensation and user fees.
 This revenue is critical to provide necessary programs and services for residents and to meet unfunded mandates.

 Local governments should be allowed to regulate Short-term and Vacation Rentals and Plastics